noobymatze/notes.noobymatze.io/src/content/posts/2024/11-using-gadts-for-complex-permissions.md

 But the interesting thing is, that our function signature is type-safe by construction but the implementation uses unsafe mechanisms to implement it.

-With a few convenience properties, the initial example should work now.
+With a few convenience properties, the initial example should work now and also explain the weird `.ref` property from the beginning.

 ```kotlin
 val Car.ref get() = Ref.Car(this)